moimfeld/cv32e40p/example_tb/core/fpu_ss/README.md

 	);

 ### Dependencies
-To compile the Floating-Point Unit Subsystem the [FPnew](https://github.com/pulp-platform/fpnew) needs to be cloned.
+To simulate/compile the Floating-Point Unit Subsystem the [FPnew](https://github.com/pulp-platform/fpnew) needs to be cloned.
 It is recommended to use the following commit 1d0ac3bc3f282eec30dac2aed131a396af1288e8 to ensure correct functionality.
 ### Parameters

 | Parameter Name       | Values                                                                                          | Description                                  | Default |